benoitpas/aoc-2023/README.md

 ## Day 13

 Part 1: classic AoC problem where we need to look for symetries.
 To help with the checks of vertical symetries I used array to store the patterns.
 Thinking about it, I could have used indexed sequenced as well.
 At least implementing the function that looks for horizontal symetries, I learned about [sameElements](https://nrinaudo.github.io/scala-best-practices/unsafe/array_comparison.html).

+Part 2: One way to solve it without increasing the complexity would be to count the number of differences for each possible symetry and keep the ones with only 1 difference.

+## Day 14

+Part 1: Here are the rocks are quite sparse and the squared one are not going to move, I used Sets to store the coordinates.
+Then the code to move them is quite straightforward, especially that they were already ordered from north to south so only one pass is necessary to move them all.

+Part 2: By changing the order the rounded rocks to also do a one pass processing, the processing time for 1 step should still be linear with the number of rounded rocks.
+After a number of steps, the movements may repeat themselves so it may be good to memoize some of the transforms.